I had a number of emails about my It’s Not Your Job post. Several of them pointed out it actually is our job to correct other Christians.

 Another issue is learning to hear God about His timing.
 Even if I speak in perfect love and humility, how my words are heard depends on the heart of the other person.
 I could say the same exact thing, the same exact way, at two different times and get drastically different reactions.
 If the goal is helping the other person change, as opposed to checking it off my list, then knowing when to speak is critical.

-Then there is the issue of who can and who cannot reach another person.
+Then there’s the issue of who can and who can’t reach another person.
 Issues of fear, pride, and past encounters all come into play here, and this is especially true in marriage.
 Sometimes hearing the same thing from another person will have a much more positive effect than hearing it from your spouse.
 Again, if change is the goal, we should be ready to step aside and let someone else say what needs to be said.

 Great tweet of the week:

 Courage doesn’t mean we’re not afraid anymore, it just means our actions aren’t controlled by our doubts. @bobgoff

 Links to blog posts that stood out to me this last week:

 Is This Working?
 (Assume Love) ◄ 1st of three techniques for a happier marriage.